freckle/setup-platform-action/README.md

   repositories.

 - **version**: the version of PlatformCLI to install.
 Do not include the `v` prefix here.
-The default will change over time, and is meant to be the latest stable version.
+The default is to lookup the latest release.
 We recommend using this default, along with specifying a `required_version` constraint (such as `=~ 3`) in your `.platform.yaml`.

 - **app-directory**: if present, this will be set as `PLATFORM_APP_DIRECTORY` for the remainder of the workflow.
 For details on what this affects, see